asktechsupport/help/wiki/README.md

 > [!IMPORTANT]
 > This is a public wiki.
 >
-> Sources and references will be available in the `sources.md` page
+> Sources and references will be available in the `sources.md` page: https://github.com/asktechsupport/help/blob/main/wiki/sources.md
 >
 > **About the Author:**
 >